nursyana/OS-Project/README.md

       WORKDIR /usr/src/myapp
       CMD [ "php", "./index.php" ]
    ```
-   COPY is going to copy all the scripts or files from the current local storage into our WORKDIR and have it run.
+   **COPY** is going to copy all the scripts or files from the current local storage into our WORKDIR and have it run.
-   WORKDIR telling us working directory where our container is going to be stored.
+   **WORKDIR** telling us working directory where our container is going to be stored.
-   You can change "./index.php" to any file name for the default of the page of the website
+   You can change _index.php_ to any file name for the default of the page of the website.

    ![image](https://user-images.githubusercontent.com/106062805/174464219-1a89ef9a-e747-4470-a275-9fd85f331ccd.png)